chini5ko/100DaysOfCoding/JAVA Review/103_Exception_Samples/readme.md

 ## My own review of exeption

-I will use th folliwing source to summarize and review exeption Source of tutorial and code:
+I will use the following source to summarize and review exeption Source of tutorial and code:

 Link: https://www.geeksforgeeks.org/exceptions-in-java/